RichStephens/coco-fujinet-utils/README.md

 Simple binary utilities for the Color Computer to work with the FujiNet device.

 TIME.BIN - Prints out the current date/time.
-(NOTE: There is a bug in the current release of the FujiNet firmware that gives an improper value for the year.
-That will be fixed in the next release of the firmware.)
+(NOTE: If you get an improper value for the year, update your firmware in the FujiNet device to the latest release or nightly build.

 DRIVES.BIN - Prints out the current drive slot configuration, much like what you see when you exit the config program.